junseoDS/Udacity/IntroductiontoSQL/3_1SQL_Aggregations.md

 Two common ways in which I'm likely to encounter NULLs :

 > * Performing LEFT or RIGHT JOIN
 > * Simply missing data in database

+## COUNT

+COUNT : counts the number of rows in a table

+    SELECT COUNT(*)
+    FROM accounts

+Count the number of non-null records ; looking for non-null data and *text is not null

+## SUM

+SUM : only can be used on numeric columns
+    :ignore null values

+## MIN,MAX

+MIN,MAX : can be used on numerical and non-numerical columns
+    For MIN, the lowest number, earliest date, or early in the alphabet

+## AVG

+AVG : can be used on numerical columns ,
+     ignores null